for my business

 Santam provides cover for the loss of or damage to paying guests’ personal effects (excluding money and items of an exchangeable nature, such as train tickets).
 You further have cover for external signs, at your premises or elsewhere, blinds and canopies.
 If you offer a laundry service and your guests’ clothing is lost or damaged, that will also be covered.

-As a Santam policyholder, remember to make use of our 24/7 SOS services.
+As a Santam policyholder, remember to make use of our 24/7 Emergency services.
 The home assistance service offers much-needed support for emergencies related to plumbing, electrical and locksmith requirements, as well as repair work to essential appliances.
 Should your guests suffer any trauma such as theft, burglary, hijacking or fire, we also offer a trauma benefit – the services of a registered professional counsellor.

 Finally, remember that Santam automatically provides an additional 10% cover on household contents between 15 December and 31 January annually, free of charge.